 The main standing committee chairs and all members of the committees are to establish appropriate timelines for discussion, information gathering and dissemination, and consideration of the issues before their committees.

-All main standing committee members represent the college community, some with particular responsibility to particular constituency.
-All have a responsibility to ensure that communication is frequent, thorough, clear and timely.
+All main standing committee members represent the college community, some with particular responsibility to a particular constituency.
+Each has a responsibility to ensure that communication is frequent, thorough, clear and timely.

 6.0 Definitions: